How to build

 B&D Moves on an estate noticeboard

-We stopped marketing activity.
-We designed for inactivity.
+We stopped talking about branding.
+We designed for belonging.

 Most place campaigns talk to the already-active.
 We worked the other end of the funnel.
 Lowering the bar, taking the pressure off, making movement feel local and social.
 Belonging moves people.